top of page

 Q: Finally, what advice would you give to emerging artists striving to create work that is both thought-provoking and accessible?

-A: I would advise them – especially if they’re about the same age as I am – to log out from the Internet for a while to start reading intensely.
-Social Media paralyzes us.
-So many people, including artists, are trapped into that individualist and ego-feeder system where all that matters is the amount of likes that one might get.
-To produce art that holds power, it’s necessary to maintain distance from those technologies while simultaneously feeding your head thoughtfully.
-Have a lot of discipline with that!
-You might undoubtedly overcome a lot of fears by doing it and will surely create enough space within you to extract what needs to be extracted, in the most unapologetic way.
-That itself is art.
+A: I would advise them, especially if they are around my age, to log out of the Internet for a while and start reading intensely.
+Social media paralyzes us.
+Many people, including artists, get trapped in an individualistic, ego‑driven system where the number of likes becomes the only measure of value.
+To create art with real power, it is important to maintain distance from these technologies while continuing to feed your mind thoughtfully.
+Be disciplined about it.
+You will likely overcome many fears and create enough inner space to express what truly needs to be expressed in the most unapologetic way.
+That, in itself, is art.

 In conclusion, Leah’s journey is a testament to the power of introspection, humor, and tradition in navigating the complexities of modern life.
 Her work challenges audiences to laugh, question, and reflect, offering a refreshing and much-needed perspective in today’s art world.
 Through her mastery of technique and critical engagement with contemporary themes, Leah invites us all to see the world—and ourselves—with newfound clarity.